 Her set was short, about 12 songs or so, lasting a little over an hour.
-They was no encore with the lights coming up after her last song.
+No encore performed with the lights coming up after her last song.
 I thought she could have done a few more songs, as her album came out that day in some places.

 The annoyances of the general admission crowd are worth it sometimes, especially when seeing an up-and-coming artist.
 It is always nice to see an artist on the rise, seeing them before they get too big, in an intimate place like The Fillmore.